 I did not find any leaks in the NordVPN apps that I tested.

-Encryption: NordVPN uses an AES-256-GCM cipher with HMAC SHA-256 hash authentication, and Perfect Forward Secrecy through a DHE-4096 key exchange with OpenVPN and IKEv2 protocols.
+NordVPN uses an AES-256-GCM cipher with HMAC SHA-256 hash authentication and Perfect Forward Secrecy through a DHE-4096 key exchange with OpenVPN and IKEv2 protocols.
 The WireGuard protocol (NordLynx), uses a combination of upgraded security algorithms, including ChaCha20 for symmetric encryption, authenticated with Poly1305, using RFC7539’s AEAD construction.

 In comparison to CyberGhost, NordVPN uses stronger encryption algorithms.

-CyberGhost leak tests – Just like with NordVPN, I did not identify any leaks or security issues when testing out CyberGhost VPN.
-You can see all leak test results in the CyberGhost review.
+Just like with NordVPN, I did not identify any leaks or security issues when testing out CyberGhost VPN.
+You can see all leak test results in the CyberGhost VPN review.

-Encryption: CyberGhost uses an AES-256-CBC cipher with SHA-256 hash authentication and ECDH-4096 key exchange.
-This is on par with NordVPN, but CyberGhost does not offer the upgraded encryption algorithms via the WireGuard VPN protocol.
+CyberGhost uses an AES-256-CBC cipher with SHA-256 hash authentication and ECDH-4096 key exchange.
+This is on par with NordVPN, but CyberGhost does not offer upgraded encryption algorithms via the WireGuard VPN protocol.

 Aside from leak tests and encryption, there are also other security aspects to consider.

 Infrastructure, audits, and security practices

 This aspect of the CyberGhost vs NordVPN battle has gotten much more interesting recently.
 While NordVPN continues to upgrade, well, everything, the CyberGhost team has made major strides as well.
 Check it out.